d3sformal/debug-infra-gentests/notes/01-llvm-ir-metadata-emission.md

     <0xd2a5c48> = !DIBasicType(name: "float", size: 32, encoding: DW_ATE_float)
 ```
 * metadata of `C` functions has the same structure
+* arguments of a lambda are delimited by 2 `type` metadata values (return value and the pointer to the lambda object), i.e. lambda argument list begins after `DIFlagArtificial | DIFlagObjectPointer` type metadata object

 # Snippets